openedx/edx-platform/docs/en_us/developers/source/process/core-committer.rst

 * The contributor cannot see when conflicts occur in the branch.
-  These conflicts prevent the pull request from being merged, so you should ask the contributor to rebase their pull request, and point them to the documentation for doing so.
+  These conflicts prevent the pull request from being merged, so you should ask the contributor to rebase their pull request, and point them to `the documentation for doing so`_.

 * Jenkins may not run on the contributor’s pull request automatically.
   Be sure to start new Jenkins jobs for the PR as necessary -- do not approve